mthirabayashi/Tabs4Later/README.md

 ### Background

 Tab management is a hassle.
-Many users will have 10+ tabs open at once due to researching/viewing multiple topics.
+Many users have 10+ tabs open at once due to researching/viewing multiple topics.
 Tabs4Later reduces the number of running processes on the machine resulting in a cleaner, easier to use browser experience that is easy to use and easier on the computer.
 Users can save open tabs to be opened at a later time.
 Temporarily closing tabs results in a faster web browsing experience.

 ### Functionality & MVP
 - [ ] Users can create tab groups